 Your average cost will be low (as long as you work with the right energy procurement consultants).

-No contract fumbling for your staff.
+No contract fumbling with RFP's for your staff.

 Longer contracts favor renewable energy procurement.